alkhalifas/cs6650-project-4-alkhalifas/readme.md

 ### Instructions:

 There are two methods to run the code for your convenience.
+The first is the command line.
+The second is a script that will provision everything.
+Five separate servers are provisioned per the specification.
+The client will interact with the servers randomly and dynamically, mimicking a real world scenario.
+Interactions are RPC-based, and the client will populate the KV store will preliminary data.
+This offers consistency since any interaction will be with a server at random, per the TAs recommendation.
+A two phase protocol is implemented, with timeouts just in case.
+Everything is eventually logged and persisted in the logs directory.
+A class diagram is provided to showcase the architecture.

 #### 1. Quick Start: